Some students in conversation at a table

 • You are interested in how health inequality can be reduced.

-• You want to support people in improving their own health conditions and those of their environment and making more health a part of their everyday lives.
+• Do you want to support people in improving their own health conditions and those of their environment and implementing more health in their everyday lives?

-• You are a team player and can imagine collaborating with representatives of other disciplines and working together towards the goal of supporting people's health.
+• You enjoy working in a team and would like to collaborate with representatives of other disciplines in research and practice to work together towards the goal of supporting people's health and preventing disease.

-From the fifth semester onwards, you can specialize further by choosing a specialization.
-The specializations offered are innovative and optimally prepare you for work in central areas and promising fields of work in health promotion and prevention:
+We prepare you optimally for a career in central areas and promising fields of work in health promotion and prevention:

 In addition to research-based training, the health promotion study programme places great emphasis on practical experience.
-This is why you have the opportunity to complete an intership in a professional field of health promotion in the fourth semester.
-You will receive continuous support from the health promotion intership office.
-As early as the first semester, you will benefit from the experiences of students who have completed their intership in reflection events and may already find an area or an internship institution that particularly arouses your interest.
+This is why you have the opportunity to complete a work placement semester in a professional field of health promotion in the fourth semester.
+You will receive continuous support from the health promotion placement office.
+As early as the first semester, you will benefit from the experiences of students who have completed their work placement semester in reflection events and may already find an area or an internship institution that particularly arouses your interest.
 You can also attend various elective modules on relevant topics such as project management or networking to accompany your internship.
-The fourth semester is also a suitable time to experience studying in an other country during a semester abroad.
+The fourth semester is also a suitable time to experience studying abroad during a semester abroad.
 In the fifth and sixth semesters, you can develop your academic and practice-oriented skills as part of a course project.
 Various projects on different topics are offered for this purpose.

 University entrance qualification

-Applicants who have not received their university entrance qualification at a German-speaking facility must provide evidence of German skills at level C1 of the Common European Framework of Reference for Languages (DSH-2 or equivalent).
+Applicants who have not applied for their university entrance qualification at a German-speaking facility must provide evidence of German skills at level C1 of the Common European Framework of Reference for Languages (DSH-2 or equivalent).

 Your career with health promotion